Quantum violation of macrorealism under multi-outcome two-parameter generalised measurements: Modelling biased unsharp POVM in case of multiple outcome spin measurements

-Here it should be noted that while for qubits ``biased unsharp measurement" \cite{Stano, bias, bias2} is the most general kind of two outcome POVM, for multilevel systems these two parameters do not constitute the most general unique form of POVM but a reasonable one.
+Here it should be noted that while for qubits ``biased unsharp measurement" \cite{Stano,bias,bias2} is the most general kind of two outcome POVM, for multi-outcome measurements these two parameters do not constitute the most general unique form of POVM but a reasonable one.